 Passionflower (Passiflora incarnata)

 An article published in the 2017 Sleep Science Journal, reported on sleep experiments using Passiflora conducted on male adult Wistar rats.
 EEG and other methods were used to determine sleep states during the nine hours before and another nine hours after administration.
 They found that Passiflora significantly improved the total sleep time The researchers concluded that Passiflora can be considered a sleep inducer.15

 Kava (Piper methysticum) and Valerian

 In 2001 Phytotherapy Research published a study involving 24 patients suffering from stress-induced insomnia.
 The participants were administered kava at 120 mg daily for six weeks.
 Then after a 2-week cooling-off period, the 19 returning subjects received valerian 600 mg daily for an additional six weeks.
 Though the evidence demonstrated comes out of a small study, the authors concluded that the administrations may be useful in the treatment of insomnia.16

 Nature of Science and Sleep in 2010 investigated the effect of taurine using the fruit fly Drosophila.
 Taurine is a GABA receptor facilitator, and as such is considered inhibitory to neuronal firing.
 They found taurine to increase total sleep by 50%.17

 Hospital News in 2005 concluded that a niacin variant (niacinamide) possesses anti-anxiety effects that compare similarly to benzodiazepines.
-Authors observed that niacinamide appears to exert this anti-anxiety phenomenon by neuromodulating neurotransmitters that are typically unbalanced when a person is experiencing anxiety.
+Authors observed that niacinamide appears to exert this anti-anxiety phenomenon by modulating neurotransmitters that are typically unbalanced when a person is experiencing anxiety.
 Similarly, B-complex has shown helpful in clinical trials for improvements in sleep, notably over long-term use.21,42

 An article published in the 2012 Journal of Research in Medical Sciences details a double-blind randomized clinical trial on the effectiveness of magnesium on sleep patterns in elderly people.
 46 participants were randomly divided into the magnesium or a placebo group for 8 weeks.
 The magnesium group received 500 mg of magnesium.
 The magnesium supplementation experiment group demonstrated statistically significant increases in sleep time.
-Subjective measures for insomnia, sleep time, sleep onset latency, and early morning awakening all showed improvements compared to the placebo controls.22
+Subjective measures for insomnia, sleep time, sleep onset latency, and early morning awakening all showed improvements compared to the placebo control group.22,42